GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGISwitchInterval.rst

 For most modern deployments, daemon mode is the preferred deployment method, in which case configure the switch interval via ``WSGIDaemonProcess`` rather than this directive.

+The directive is also valid inside a :doc:`WSGIInterpreterOptions` container.
+When nested, the value applies only to interpreters matched by the container's selectors, and may differ between interpreters in the same process when those interpreters have been given their own GIL via :doc:`WSGIPerInterpreterGIL`.
+Under the shared GIL the switch interval is a process-global value and ``application-group=`` scoping of this directive is rejected; see :doc:`WSGIInterpreterOptions` for the full rules.